Baron & Budd Attorney and Shareholder Burton LeBlanc to Speak on Opioid Epidemic at American Association for Justice

 Essure Linked to Serious Health Complications in Women

 DALLAS (Feb.
-2, 2016) – The national law firm of Baron & Budd is investigating potential legal action against Bayer AG, the manufacturer of the Essure permanent birth control device.
+2, 2016) – The national law firm of Baron & Budd is investigating potential legal action against Bayer AG, the manufacturer of Essure permanent birth control implant associated with serious complications.
 The device has been linked to several serious health complications in women, including device migration, fallopian tube perforation, vaginal bleeding and others.

 Essure, which gained U.S. Food and Drug Administration (FDA) approval in 2002, is the only non-surgical, permanent birth control device approved by the agency.
 When inserted by a doctor, it is designed to form a barrier that inhibits the ability of sperm to reach a woman’s eggs.
 It takes time for the barrier to develop, so a different form of birth control must be used in the meantime.